 But some programs have adapted well.

-Most recently, AER announced a new financial assistance program to help Army families with school-aged children.
-Many families forced to navigate distance learning had to purchase tablets or laptops, buy more educational equipment to teach their children, or upgrade their internet capabilities.
+In spring 2020, AER announced a new financial assistance program to help Army families with school-age children.
+Many families forced to navigate distance learning had to purchase tablets or laptops, buy more educational equipment to teach their children or upgrade their internet capabilities.

 In response, AER's new program provides up to $500 per family and is retroactive to March 1, 2020, with no current expiration date, said retired Lt.
 Gen. Raymond Mason, director of AER.

-The Air Force Aid Society is considering creating a similar program, according to the CEO.
+The Air Force Aid Society is considering creating a similar program, according to its CEO, with no update since the original publication in June 2020.

 Retired Air Force Lt.
-Gen. John D. Hopper Jr., the CEO of the Air Force Aid Society, said, "We are indeed considering such a program.
+Gen. John D. Hopper Jr., the CEO of the Air Force Aid Society, said at the time: "We are indeed considering such a program.
 Although to date, we have not received any requests for this specific type of support, we have completed an informal survey at several of our bases and shaped the broad outlines of what a specific program will look like."

 The Coast Guard Mutual Assistance led the way with its coronavirus support for Coastie families.
-It has given away $291,966 to 845 Coast Guard families through its school supplies program, called Supplement Education Grant (SEG-Q).
+It has given $291,966 to 845 Coast Guard families through its school supplies program, called Supplemental Education Grant (SEG-C).

 Seeing these organizations adapt to the needs of military families is encouraging, as they work toward their goal of relieving some of the financial pressures families face.